-Germany announces $3 billion military aid package for Ukraine before possible Zelenskyy visit
+Germany announces $3 billion military aid package for Ukraine ahead of expected Zelenskyy visit

 The Ukrainian president would be arriving from Rome, where he was meeting Saturday with Pope Francis and Italian Premier Giorgia Meloni.

-Berlin police confirmed last week that they are preparing for a possible visit by Zelenskyy and have imposed a security cordon throughout much of the capital’s government district Sunday.
+Berlin police have imposed a security cordon throughout much of the capital’s government district Sunday.

-After meeting Scholz and other senior officials at the chancellery, the two leaders are expected to fly to the western city of Aachen, where Zelenskyy would receive the International Charlemagne Prize awarded to him and the people of Ukraine.
+After meeting Scholz and other senior officials at the chancellery, the two leaders are expected to fly to the western city of Aachen for Zelenskyy to receive the International Charlemagne Prize awarded to him and the people of Ukraine.

 Organizers say the award recognizes that their resistance against Russia’s invasion is a defense “not just of the sovereignty of their country and the life of its citizens, but also of Europe and European values.”

 Zelenskyy last visited Berlin in July 2021.
 He also attended the Munich Security Conference the following February, days before Russia launched its full-scale attack on Ukraine.